GoogleCloudPlatform/policy-library/docs/constraint_template_local_testing.md

 - From OPA command line
   - `package validator.gcp.lib` this should produce no output
   - `audit` this execute the audit rego rule and outputs found non compliances
-  - Execution time depens on assets number and constraints complexity
+  - Execution time depends on number of assets and constraints complexity

 **Test output example**: